-For a free initial consultation or immediate legal representation call the Business Crime Solicitors at Slater & Gordon Lawyers on freephone 0800 916 9054 or contact us online and we will call you.
+For a free initial consultation or immediate legal representation call the Business Crime Solicitors at Slater and Gordon Lawyers on freephone 0800 916 9054 or contact us online and we will call you.

 The Bribery Act came into force on 1 July 2011 and although significant prosecutions are still awaited it is intended to change the way UK companies conduct business and make it easier for authorities to prosecute corrupt business by British commercial organisations both in the UK and abroad.